A Christmas Carol

 And everyone knows the moral of the story.
-If there's one great fictional piece of writing with an obvious ethical ambition, it's A Christmas Story.
+If there's one great fictional piece of writing with an obvious ethical ambition, it's this one.
 Dickens and all the adaptations spell it out quite clearly: it's about keeping Christmas—a time of good cheer and good will among all people.
 Moreover, those willing to go a little deeper find it's about keeping the Christmas spirit of humanity all the year.
 It's against miserliness, crude materialism, profit for profit's sake.
 It's for lifelong generosity, helping the poor, family togetherness.

 It's obvious.
 We recognize it easily.
 We read the book or watch the film, shed a tear, laugh a little, and come away with at least a momentary desire to be better people.
 We are converted as much as Scrooge.